YihsunEthanCheng/CarND-Traffic-Sign-Classifier-Project/README.md

 * Samples of images from the data set

-  * Major variations in data set are seen in size and lighting condition as shown below
+  * Major variations in data set are seen in size and lighting condition as shown below.

   * ROI are annotated in a csv file